amlel-el-mahrouss/amlel-el-mahrouss/ReadMe.md

 📬 Open to full-time, on-site roles in the U.S.
 <br/>
-If you're open to sponsoring outside the H-1B path and supporting my journey, let’s talk — [contact me here](mailto:amlalelmahrouss@icloud.com).
+If you're open to sponsoring outside the H-1B path and supporting my journey, let’s talk, [contact me here](mailto:amlalelmahrouss@icloud.com).